Identifiability in Dynamic Acyclic Networks with Partial Excitations and Measurements: Identifiability Analysis in Acyclic Networks

 \begin{remark} Note that the result of the tree covering for a given graph is dependent on the order of merging.
-The minimum covering is not always guaranteed, while a local minimum can be achieved.
+The minimum covering is not always guaranteed, while the algorithm always converges to feasible tree covering.
 In \cite{cheng2019allocation}, a particular order of merging is proposed to yield an effective solution to the minimum covering problem.
-The details therefore is omitted in this paper. \end{remark}
+The details, therefore, are omitted in this paper. \end{remark}

-(2) \textit{Signal Allocation.} A direct application of condition (1) in Theorem~\ref{thm:treecover} implies that we can allocate excitation signals at the roots of the trees in the resulting covering and measure all the leaves of these trees, while the rest of vertices in the graph can be either excited or measured.
-Condition (1) in Theorem~\ref{thm:treecover} then guarantees the generic identifiability of the model set of this acyclic network.
+(2) \textit{Signal Allocation.} A direct application of condition (a) in Theorem~\ref{thm:treecover} implies that we can allocate excitation signals at the roots of the trees in the resulting covering and measure all the leaves of these trees, while the rest of the vertices in the graph can be either excited or measured. condition (a) in Theorem~\ref{thm:treecover} then guarantees the generic identifiability of the model set of this acyclic network.

-Note that if two or more trees have a vertex in common, this shared vertex is required to be measured, which may lead to a set of measured roots in the trees, coinciding with $\mathcal{R} \cap \mathcal{C}$, while the other vertices in $\mathcal{G}$ are either excited or measured.
+Note that if two or more trees have a vertex in common, this shared vertex has to be a leaf of a tree and hence is required to be measured, which may lead to a set of measured roots in the trees, coinciding with $\mathcal{R} \cap \mathcal{C}$, while the other vertices in $\mathcal{G}$ are either excited or measured.
 For the network in Fig.~\ref{fig:covering2}, the roots $\mathscr{R}_t = \{2, 3, 4, 6, 7, 17, 20\}$ are to be excited, and the leaves $\mathscr{L}_t = \{3, 5, 6, 7, 8, 9, 10, 11, 12, 13, 15, 16, 18\}$ are to be measured.
-The remaining vertices $1$, $14$ and $19$ are internal vertices in the trees that can be either excited or measured.
-In this example, we choose to excite vertices $1$ and $14$, and measure vertex $19$.
+The remaining vertices $1$, $14$, and $19$ are internal vertices in the trees that can be either excited or measured.
+In this example, we choose to excite vertices $1$ and $14$ and measure vertex $19$.
 Then, the network model set is generically identifiable due to Theorem~\ref{thm:treecover}.